 4. Clear So Far

-Talk about jinxing every jumping round and being condemned to a life of having the first fence down.
+That’s how to jinx every jumping round and be condemned to a life of always having the first fence down.

 She opened gates, her stable door, untied ropes, went into the feed room and flipped up lids, and even climbed through electric fencing.
 But she always weighed up the pros and cons of her actions so she never got hurt.